Instructions for Authors | > For Contributors > Instructions for Authors

 Authors who are not native speakers of English who submit manuscripts to international journals often receive negative comments from referees or editors about the English–language usage in their manuscripts, and these problems can contribute to a decision to reject a paper.
 To help reduce the possibility of such problems, we strongly encourage such authors to take at least one of the following steps:

-Editorial board may request the certificate of grammar edition.
+Editorial Board may request the certificate of English editing.

 MANUSCRIPT PREPARATION